Nomad-Media/samples-js/content-definition/Readme.md

 ## Get Content Definitions

-To get all content definitions, click `submit` to get all content definitions.
+To get all content definitions, enter the content management type, sort column, sort order, page index, and/or page size.
+Then click `Get Content Definitions` to get all content definitions.

 ![](images/get-content-definitions.png)